Oxford English Dictionary:

 8a.
 That quality of speech or writing which consists in the apt association of thought and expression, calculated to surprise and delight by its unexpectedness

-Relation between humor and wit: Humor in contrast to wit is funny in and of itself, whereas wit needs something already humorous to pick up and magnify.
+Relation between humor and wit: Humor is funny in and of itself, whereas wit needs something already humorous to magnify or enhance.

 Humor is inherently funny or laughable, like a child talking slightly wrong but not perceiving any error; a fat man struggling to button a tight jacket; almost anything on America's Funniest Home Videos like a big guy doing a cannonball into a small outdoor swimming pool, collapsing the sides and getting everyone wet; or "Backwards Classics," which plays videos in reverse action.